-The food was spectacular, as always.
-Even though it was still relatively early in the morning, I was impatient for it to be eight o’clock in the evening.
-Mandy and Charlotte and I visited the Gryffindor common room after breakfast, where we played Gobstones and chess with the Marauders and ate delicious sweets from Honeydukes, which one of them had received as a Christmas gift.
+We walked up to the Great Hall to find twelve trees set up, sparkling as if it had just snowed.
+There were even fairies on top of the trees.
+It was absolutely stunning, and the food was spectacular, as always.
+Mandy and Charlotte and I visited the Gryffindor common room after breakfast, where we played Gobstones and chess with the boys and ate delicious sweets from Honeydukes, which one of them had received as a Christmas gift.

 That afternoon Mandy, Charlotte and I went sledding on the hills near the frozen lake.
-We all got extremely cold and wet, but it was a great time.
-At about half past five o’clock we left to go inside and get ready for the Yule Ball.
+We all got extremely cold and wet, but it was a great time, and about half past five o’clock we left to go inside and get ready for the Yule Ball.

-We walked down to our dormitory, where out the window we could see a snow fight raging.
-We closed the curtains and began preparing for the dance.
-I let Mandy do my hair, since I considered it unmanageable, and was planning to just leave it alone.
+We walked down to our dormitory, where out the window we could see a snow fight raging, and then closed the curtains and began preparing for the dance.
+I let Mandy do my hair, since I considered my curls unmanageable, and was planning to just leave it alone.
 She put it up with a few ringlets hanging down.
-Charlotte and Mandy both curled their hair, and then we got out our dress robes.
-Mine were purple, Mandy’s were silver, and Charlotte’s were a light turquoise.
+Charlotte and Mandy both curled their hair into neat waves, and then we got out our dress robes: mine were purple, Mandy’s silver, and Charlotte’s a dark Slytherin green.

-Alanna and Rachel came into the room at about six o’clock, and all of us got into an excited discussion about the dance and who was going with whom, and various other topics.
+Alanna and Rachel came into the room at about six o’clock, and all of us got into a lively discussion about the dance and who was going with whom, and various other topics.
+Rachel and I were both beyond excited that the Leaping Toadstools were providing the music, and we spontaneously treated the other three girls to a slightly horrible rendition of “Bowtruckle Blues.”
 It took us a while to get everything done, but eventually all five of us were ready.